Return to the search form Return to your search results

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.

 The fall program takes place from early September to mid-December.
 The spring program takes place from mid-January to mid-May.
-You can find the specific dates for the upcoming sessions on SIT's program webpage.

 Study Abroad